Learning by Doing: The Case of Online Lending: Endogenous Interest Rate

-The structure of the optimal policy is largely driven by the monotonicity properties of the demand elasticity (with respect to the discount rate), given by \myeql{ \xi(d)=\dfrac{ds'(d)}{s(d)}. } In particular, when the demand elasticity is monotone decreasing, the structure of the optimal lending policy is similar to the one we found in Theorem \ref{them_explore_exploit_1}: \myth{ \textbf{Optimal policy}: When $\xi(d)$ is monotone decreasing, there exists a unique optimal policy whereby the lender keeps increasing the repayment amounts $y_t$ in each period $t$ as long as the consumer repays her loans.
+When the demand elasticity is monotone decreasing, the structure of the optimal lending policy is similar to the one we found in Theorem \ref{them_explore_exploit_1}: \myth{ When $\xi(d)$ is monotone decreasing, there exists a unique optimal policy whereby the lender keeps increasing the repayment amounts $y_t$ in each period $t$ as long as the consumer repays her loans.
 The infinite sequence of repayment amounts $\{y_t, t=0,1,2,\ldots\}$ is strictly increasing to the limit \myeq{\bar{x}}.
 The optimal discount rates are not necessarily monotone and converge to $d^*$.}

 Intuitively, when the demand elasticity is decreasing, the consumer is less likely to balk at higher discount rates.
-The discount rate generally increases (interest rate decreases) as the lender accumulates more positive information about the consumer's creditworthiness.
+The discount rate generally increases (the interest rate decreases) as the lender accumulates more positive information about the consumer's creditworthiness.
 This creates an advantage for experimenting later, when the discount rate is higher.
 Thus, the lender's optimal policy is based on an infinite number of small experiments, as aggressive early experiments will reduce demand by all consumers, leading to the loss of too many creditworthy ones.
 This is an LE policy similar to the one we obtained with an exogenous interest rate.
 However, when the demand function has \emph{constant} elasticity, $s(s)=d^{\alpha}$ with $\alpha\in(0,1)$, the optimal policy structure changes dramatically.

-\myth{ \textbf{Optimal policy}: When the demand elasticity is constant, there exists a unique optimal policy characterized by a single grand experiment (GE): the lender first sets the repayment amount at $y_0=\bar{x}$ and the discount rate at $d_0=(1-F(\bar{x}))d^*$.
+\myth{ : When the demand elasticity is constant, there exists a unique optimal policy characterized by a single ``grand experiment'': the lender first sets the repayment amount at $y_0=\bar{x}$ and the discount rate at $d_0=(1-F(\bar{x}))d^*$.
 If the consumer repays $y_0$, the lender fixes the repayment amount at $y_t=\bar{x}$ and the discount rate at $d_t=d^*$ for all subsequent periods.}